leangjia/blender_docs/manual/physics/fluid/type/domain/settings.rst

    a good idea to adjust this value.
 That is, when liquid seems to disappear this value needs to be increased.
    The inverse applies when too much liquid is being produced.

+.. _bpy.types.FluidDomainSettings.particle_number:

+Sampling
+   Factor that is used when sampling particles.
+A higher value will sample more particles.
+   Note that particle resampling occurs at every simulation step.

+.. _bpy.types.FluidDomainSettings.particle_randomness:

+Randomness
+   New particles are sampled with some randomness attached to their position.
+   This field controls this randomness.
+Higher values will sample the liquid particles more randomly in inflow regions.
+With a value of 0.0 all new particles will be sampled uniformly inside their corresponding grid cells.

+   When trying to create a laminar inflow (with little randomness) or more turbulent flows (with greater randomness) this value can be useful.

 .. _bpy.types.FluidDomainSettings.particle_max:

 Particles Maximum